flaubert-dev/really-simple-theme/README.md

 # Really Simple

-A theme for bloggers and writers who need a ultra light and fast theme
+A theme for bloggers and writers who need a ultra light and fast theme.

-**WordPress Theme // Theme Developer**:
 - **[Really Simple](https://wordpress.org/themes/really-simple/)** by **[Flaubert Henriques](https://profiles.wordpress.org/flauberthenriques/)**<br>

-**Want to be a sponsor of this project?
-Want to give suggestions?
-Contact me**:
-- **henriquesdeveloper@gmail.com**<br>

 ## Description

 Really Simple is a theme for bloggers and writers who need a ultra light and fast theme.
 The theme focuses on simplicity and loading speed.
 Yes, Really Simple Theme is also fully AMP compatible.
-Check the >> readme.txt << file and leave the sidebar perfect after WordPress 5.8 update.<br>
+Check the >> [readme.txt](https://github.com/Dev-Flaubert-Wordpress/really-simple-theme/blob/develop/readme.txt) << file and leave the sidebar perfect after WordPress 5.8 update.<br>

 **Requires at least**: WordPress 5.3<br>
 **Requires at least**: PHP 7.0 or later<br>